- Trail Type: Day Hikes, Mountain Biking

 What to know

-Rohwer Trailhead marks the start of the “rails-to-trails” portion of the Delta Heritage Trail.
-From here, it is 9.4 miles to the Watson Trailhead.
-Rohwer Trailhead has a large parking area with full-service single-use restroom and water fountains, as well as a bike repair station, numerous picnic tables, and a covered seating area designed to look like an early twentieth century rail depot.
-Interpretive panels in the seating area inform visitors about the general history of the area as well as the existence of a Japanese-American internment camp located nearby during World War II, known as the Rohwer Heritage Site.
+Rohwer Trailhead has a large parking area with full-service restroom, water fountains, several picnic tables, a covered seating bench, and bike repair station.
+The covered seating area has interpretive panels about the general history of the area as well as the existence of a Japanese-American internment camp located nearby during World War II, known as the Rohwer Heritage Site.

 The Rohwer Heritage Site is located just off the trail to the west at the first road crossing (roughly 0.5 mi) north of Rohwer Trailhead.
 Park guests may wish to also visit the WWII Japanese-American Internment Museum in nearby McGehee, AR, about 20 minutes by car south on AR-4, to learn more about the internment of Japanese-Americans during WWII.